VA Loan Manufactured Home

 What credit score do I need for a VA manufactured home loan?

 The VA does not set a minimum credit score.
 But lenders do.
 For manufactured homes, many lenders set their floor higher than for a standard VA purchase, often around 620 to 640.
-Because fewer lenders participate in this product, the credit flexibility that VA loans are known for can be narrower here.
+Because fewer lenders participate in this product, the credit flexibility VA loans are known for can be narrower here.
 Ask each lender directly what their minimum is for this specific property type.

 What is the HUD certification label and why does the VA require it?